mr-jabbari/mr-jabbari/README.md

 Hi there! 👋 My name is Hasan Jabbari
 ======================================

-Backend Developer | Python (FP) • Go Fiber • Laravel (OOP)
+Backend Developer | Python (FP) • Go Fiber (FP) • Laravel (OOP)
 ----------------------------------------------------------

 I am a backend developer with a strong focus on **Functional Programming** in Python and Go.
 I primarily build APIs and microservices using **FastAPI**, **Flask**, and **Fiber**, and I also work with **Laravel** (OOP) for project-based requirements.
 My background started from security and AI using TensorFlow and Scikit-Learn, but today my main specialty is **designing scalable backend systems**.

-* 🌍  Based on planet Earth
+* 🌍  Based on planet IRAN
 * ✉️  Contact: [htjabbari@gmail.com](mailto:htjabbari@gmail.com)
-* 💼  Focused on Backend Engineering (Python FP, Go, Laravel OOP)
+* 💼  Focused on Backend Engineering (Scalable Functional Rest API)
 * 🧠  Currently improving expertise in distributed systems & system design
 * 🤝  Open to collaboration on backend, microservices, and AI-related projects
-* ⚡  If your project is interesting, I can work with very flexible pricing — but keep it a secret 🤫

 <a href="https://www.github.com/mr-jabbari" target="_blank"><img
 src="https://img.shields.io/github/followers/mr-jabbari?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>